MicrosoftDocs/powerapps-docs/articles/app-from-dynamics.md

 # Create an app to manage data from Dynamics CRM Online #

 Create an app for adding, updating, and deleting data about your customers and other information in Dynamics CRM Online.
-Connect to your account, add the connection to an app, and then specify which data you want to show.
+Connect to your account, create the app automatically, and then specify which data you want to show.
+Test the app by displaying, sorting, filtering, and updating data.

 **Prerequisites**